FahimFBA/YTubeInsight/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Please make sure to update tests as appropriate and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Changelog

+For a detailed changelog, please see the [CHANGELOG.md](CHANGELOG.md) file.

 ## Acknowledgments

 - Google for providing the YouTube Data API
-- All contributors who will help improve this package
+- All contributors who help improve this package

 ## Support